pneuvial/adjclust/README.md

 adjclust: Adjacency-constrained clustering
 ==========================================

 `adjclust` is a package that provides methods to perform adjacency-constrained hierarchical agglomerative clustering.
 Adjacency-constrained hierarchical agglomerative clustering is hierarchical agglomerative clustering (HAC) in which each observation is associated to a position, and the clustering is constrained so as only adjacent clusters are merged.
-It is a common method used widely in various application fields including ecology (Quaternary data) and bioinformatics (e.g. Genome Wide Association Studies or Hi-C data analysis).
+It is useful in bioinformatics (e.g. Genome Wide Association Studies or Hi-C data analysis).

 `adjclust` provides three user level functions: `adjClust`, `snpClust` and `hicClust`, which are briefly explained below.